-TO: Assistant Inspector General for Audits

-FROM: Assistant Administrator for Procurement

-SUBJECT: Response to OIG Draft, "NASA's Compliance with Provisions of the Duncan

-Hunter National Defense Authorization Act of 2009 - Management of Cost-

-Reimbursement Contracts" (Assignment No. A-12-001-00)

-The Office of Procurement appreciates the opportunity to review your draft memorandum entitled "NASA's Compliance with Provisions of the Duncan Hunter National Defense Authorization Act of 2009 (Duncan Hunter Act) - Management of Cost-Reimbursement Contracts" (Assignment No. A-12-001-00).

-In the draft memorandum, the Office of the Inspector General (OIG) outlines several findings and communicates three recommendations to the Assistant Administrator for Procurement.

-NASA is pleased that the OIG finds the Agency generally complied with the Duncan Hunter Act that related to management of cost-reimbursement contracts.
+National Aerona Space Administr Headquarters Washington, DC nasa Reply to Attn of: Office of Pro curement TO: Assistant Inspector General for Audits FROM: Assistant Administrator for Procurement - SUBJECT: Response to OIG Draft, "NASA's Compliance with Provisions of the Duncan Hunter National Defense Authorization Act of 2009 - Management of Cost- Reimbursement Contracts" (Assignment No. A-12-001-00) The Office of Procurement appreciates the opportunity to review your draft memorandum entitled "NASA's Compliance with Provisions of the Duncan Hunter National Defense Authorization Act of 2009 (Duncan Hunter Act) - Management of Cost-Reimbursement Contracts" (Assignment No. A-12-001-00). emorandum, the Office of the Inspector General (OIG) outlines several communicates three recommendations to the Assistant Administrator for NASA is pleased that the OIG finds the Agency generally complied with the Duncan Hunter Act that related to management of cost-reimbursement contracts.
 Additionally, NASA agrees with the overall findings of issues related to inadequate acquisition planning documents, Contracting Officer Technical Representative (COTR) delegation and monitoring the adequacy of contractor's accounting systems.
 However, NASA would like to point out that several of the issues identified are attributable to timing of actions taken and their close proximity to the effective date of the interim Federal Acquisition Regulation (FAR) rule.
 For example, one of the audited Johnson Space Center contracts, wherein the OIG draft report noted an acquisition planning deficiency, was awarded on March 28, 2011, with an acquisition plan approved in September 2010.
 Since the FAR provisions implementing the Duncan Hunter Act were effective March 16, 2011, and applied only to new solicitations issued after that date, it would not have been practical to include the provisions retroactively since the bulk of acquisition planning had already been complete.
 Additionally, the Duncan Hunter Act would not retroactively apply to the contents of an acquisition plan approved six months prior to the date of the Act.

-NASA's response to the recommendations, including planned corrective actions, follows:
+NASA's resp onse to the recommendations, including planned corrective actions, follows: